NeurodataWithoutBorders/nwb-schema/docs/source/specification_language_description.rst

           datasets:
           - name: A

-**Comment** To enable the unique identification, every group must be either have a fixed name and/or a unique neurodata_type.
-This means, any group or dataset with a variable name must have a unique neurodata_type.

 **Change Note:** The keys ```neurodata_type_def`` and  ```neurodata_type``` were introduced in version 1.2a to simplify the concepts of  inclusion and merging of specifications and replaced the keys ```include``` and ```merge```